-Section Version 1.5 Version 1.0 1.2.
-Method purpose and limitations n/a 4.2.
-Changed from LAR (linear annual reduction) to CAR (compound annual reduction) LAR formula (1.3.)
-5. AR6: Update model simulations with scenarios to latest IPCC Sixth Assessment report SR15: Based on IPCC Special Report 1.5°C 5.2.
-Emissions reduction ambition of zero or less gets a TS equal to intercept n/a 5.2., 5.3.2 All climate model simulations with scenarios that passed IPCC' s vetting process are considered sufficient criteria for selecting the scenarios for the linear regression models SR15 model simulations with scenarios were filtered before the linear regression models were generated, based on a set of normative precautionary preferences concerning overshoot and the level of CDR 5.3.
-Default score 3.4°C to reflect CAT (Climate Action Tracker) projection December 2023 Default score 3.2°C to reflect CAT projections December 2019 5.3.1.
+Section Version 1.5 Version 1.0 5.3.1.
 Update sector variables/benchmarks and associated regression models and clarification of sector benchmarks.
 The sector variables were selected and allocated to a sector based on a combination of data availability, how well the AR6 variable was suitable to the specific sector and the fit of the linear regression model.
-Sector variables/benchmarks available: Power Generation (absolute and intensity), Cement/Steel/Aluminium (absolute) Limited sector variables/benchmarks based on SR15 data 5.3.1.
+Sector variables/ benchmarks available: Power Generation (absolute and intensity), Cement/Steel/Alumnum (absolute) Limited sector variables/ benchmarks based on SR15 data 5.3.1.
 Introducing a linear regression model for Scope 2 targets (for all sectors).
-The two variables applied for absolute n/a and intensity targets: Emissions CO2 Energy Supply and Emissions CO2 Energy Supply / Secondary energy 5.4.
+The two variables applied for absolute and intensity targets: Emissions $ CO_2 $ Energy $ $ Supply and Emissions $ CO_2 $ Energy $ $ Supply/Secondary energy n/a 5.4.
 Introduction of a temperature score floor at 1.5°C n/a 6.1.
 Introducing target vintage and reduction ambition criteria for target selection for scoring Target quality criteria (2.1.)
 6.1.2.
 All targets are now calculated on a pro-rata basis, based on boundary coverage and CAR is adjusted accordingly Target boundary of 67% and 95% respectively were treated as full targets.
 LAR was adjusted if boundary coverage was below these thresholds 6.1.6.
-Short term for targets with target year (TY) &lt; 5 years Mid-term for targets with 5 ≤ TY &lt; 10 years Long term for targets with TY ≥ 10 years Broader mid-term definition including targets with target years in 5-15 years 6.1.6.
+Short term for targets with target year (TY) < 5 years Mid-term for targets with 5 ≤ TY < 10 years Long term for targets with TY ≥ 10 years Broader mid-term definition including targets with target years in 5-15 years 6.1.6.
 Targets are now valid during the calendar year when the target expires Targets were not valid in end year 6.2.
 New target criteria waterfall with target vintage as first consideration Target vintage was not considered for target selection.
 Boundary coverage was a more important criterion 6.3.
 Introducing explicit target criteria waterfall to prioritize target selection Less detailed target filtering 6.3.
-Introducing aggregation for single scope targets for all scopes Less flexible target aggregation based on combined scope 1 and 2 targets and separate scope 3 targets 8.2.
-Method roadmap n/a 12.1 Warming function vs single scenario n/a 12.5 Data requirements n/a
+Introducing aggregation for single scope targets for all scopes Less flexible target aggregation based on combined Scope 1 and 2 targets and separate Scope 3 targets 8.2.
+Method roadmap n/a 12.1.
+Warming Function versus Single-Scenario n/a 12.5.
+Data requirements n/a